 Social media campaigns

-Enhance brand awareness: More customers can become aware of the product as social media is globally accessible
+Enhancing brand awareness: More customers can become aware of the product as social media is globally accessible

 Creation of viral marketing: A particular advertisement can become globally famous, with consumers associating the brand with the popular advertisement (example: A viral Snickers ad)

-Positive public relations: Social media allows for two-way communication to occur.
+Creation of positive public relations: Social media allows for two-way communication to occur.
 This allows consumers to voice concerns and feedback, which is beneficial for overall public relations

 Cheaper than above-the-line promotion: As social media appeals to a mass market, the costs associated are usually much lower making it a viable option for business of all sizes

-Businesses can use the following strategies, to increase online sales:
+Businesses can use the following strategies to increase online sales:

 Effective user interface for website design

-Email marketing by gathering information about customers, through the site
+Email marketing by gathering information about customers through the site

 Affiliate, reseller and associate programs